Jmk125/Bid-Database/README.md

 2. View aggregate metrics by CSI division
 3. See bidder performance across all projects
 4. Filter and sort data as needed

+### Comparing Projects

+1. Click "Compare" in the navigation
+2. Select two or more projects from the list
+3. Choose which metric to plot on the bar chart and which data set to use in the bid-mix pies
+4. Review totals, $/SF metrics, and CSI breakdowns to benchmark projects against each other

 ## Bid Tab Format Requirements